For people who struggle with asthma and lung problems, it can be difficult to exercise or even do normal tasks.

 One reason is the decreased outdoor activity common among asthma patients, leading to less sun exposure.
 Another factor could be the body's reduced ability to process this vital nutrient due to chronic inflammation and other asthma-related disease processes.

-This deficit of Vitamin D doesn’t just stand as an isolated issue; it contributes significantly towards exacerbating the severity of asthma symptoms.
+This deficit of vitamin D doesn’t just stand as an isolated issue; it contributes significantly towards exacerbating the severity of asthma symptoms.

-That’s right.
-Scant Vitamin D can cause asthma attacks to happen more often and be much worse.
+Low levels of vitamin D can cause asthma attacks to happen more often and be much worse.
 Research shows us this apparent correlation between these two seemingly disparate factors.

 The Potential of Vitamin D in Lung Remodeling and Asthma Management